All you need to know about blepharitis

 How can it be diagnosed?

-Before the examination, they will look at a patient’s history to rule out any general health problems contributing to the symptoms.
+Before the examination, they will examine a patient’s history to rule out any general health problems contributing to the symptoms.
 Afterwards, they will conduct an external examination of the eye, focusing on the structure of the eyelids, the texture of the skin, and the appearance of the eyelashes.
 They will also use bright light and magnification to evaluate the margins of the eyelids, meibomian gland openings, and the base of the eyelashes.
 They will further assess the quality and quantity of tears to identify if there are any abnormalities.

 How can it be treated?